 Public policy focuses especially on analysis, to integrate the approaches of different disciplines in an effort to produce the best policy decisions and the most effective policy implementation.
 Rather than focusing on theories or institutions, Public Policy focuses on the problem and generating policies in response to that problem.
 PolicyTerps provide bold, innovative solutions required to foster the change we need to see.

-The Public Policy major requires that students take 58 credits.
+The Public Policy major requires that students take 58 credits which equates to ninteen courses: four Focus Area Electives and fifteen Required Courses.
+During the first two years of the major, there are two benchmarks which must be satisfied by completing four introductory required courses including one history course and one statistics course.
+There is an additional eleven required courses including an internship or study abroad for credit and one Senior Capstone course.
 Under special circumstances such as transfer from another program, a waiver may be requested and approved by the director of undergraduate studies.
-The major requirements will satisfy at least 15 of the General Education requirements leaving a minimum of 33 credits available for electives.
+Certain major requirements will satisfy at least 15 of the General Education requirements leaving a minimum of 33 credits available for electives.

-The degree requires four elective courses (12 credits).
-Students have the option to take four courses as a focus, either within the School of Public Policy or one of their own creation.
-Students who do not choose a focus can take four approved policy related courses either within the School or outside of the School.
+The degree allows students to either select or build their own policy Focus Areas or select four general elective courses (12 credits).
+The options include: Sustainability, Public Leadership, Nonprofit Leadership and Social Innovation, General Studies, and Individual Focus.
+Students who choose an Individual focus work with an advisor to take four approved policy related courses either within or outside of the School of Public Policy.
 These electives will help students hone in on a particular policy interest.
-These students have the ability to build the major to their own interests and goals.
+These students have the ability to customize the major to their own interests and goals.

 Please see below or download the Four Year Plan and Checklist for all major requirements.